heala-io/heala-handbook/key performance indicators/kpi-list.md

 The SMART criteria was chosen as the preferred methodology for setting and achieving the KPIs outlined in this document.
 The acronym stands for Specific, Measurable, Attainable, Relevant, and Time-bound, and it provides a framework for defining and evaluating goals to ensure they are clear, achievable, and aligned with overall OKRs of HEALA as shown below.

- - *Specific*: Reduce average API response time to 1 second or less, increase average successful transaction rate to 80%, and increase average project completion rate to 90%.
+ - *Specific*: Reduce average API response time to 1 second or less, increase average successful transaction rate to 80%, increase average project completion rate to 90% and build a minimum of 10 integration options.

  - *Measurable*: Track and measure average API response time, transaction success rate, project completion rate etc. on a monthly basis.